vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 to find alternative, more effective sources of motivation to fight for things one believes in.
-At minimum, it should be possible to separate out one's "political anger" that one draws upon for political struggles, from aa personal sense of entitlement.
+At minimum, it should be possible to separate out one's "political anger" that one draws upon for political struggles, from a personal sense of entitlement.
 For instance, you may be campaigning against militay conscription, and may, on the political stage, speak with anger and indignation, like a firebrand.
 This may be more effective than approaching the subject